foucdeg/x-plane-map-electron/docs/README.md

 - The use of the plugin seems to be slowing down X-Plane

 A user experienced X-Plane slowing down while using the map, and their solution was to reduce the UDP rate (in Settings > Data Input and Output > Data Set > bottom right) to 5 or 10 instead of the default 20.
 Values lower than 5 may cause jitter on the map.

+## Want to help?

+Thanks for your interest!
+I gladly accept any help:

+- by sending me some feedback or ideas via [email](mailto:foucauld.degeorges@gmail.com) (below) or [Github issue](https://github.com/foucdeg/x-plane-map-electron/issues),
+- if you have any coding skills, by contributing with code [on Github](https://github.com/foucdeg/x-plane-map-electron),
+- by contributing with any amount of money on [Patreon](https://www.patreon.com/foucauld) to my development costs (mainly developer program certificates to pass security checks).

 ## Help